thomasantony/simplepipe/README.md

     print(output)
     # {'a': 1, 'b': 2, 'c': 30, 'd': 60, 'e': 31337}

-*Note: Hook functions are not pure functions and are supposed to mutate the workspace.
+*Note: Hook functions are not pure functions and are supposed to mutate the output workspace.
 They do not return anything.*